-Do you always buy things when you go window-shopping?
-Do you always want to go on a spending spree after looking at ads or magazines?
+Do you tend to buy things when you go window-shopping?
+Do social media or magazine ads make you want to go on a spending spree?
 Identify the habits that lead to spending and cut them out of your life.
-Watching less TV and staying out of stores can have a big impact on how much you save.
+Identifying and adjusting your spending behaviors or habits even just a little can have a big impact on your savings over time.

 Want more money management tips?
 Check out the resources on our WalletWorks page.